Timeline of the 2021–2022 Myanmar protests: Pro-military counter-protests

 On 2 February 2021, the day after the coup, pro-military protesters and Burmese nationalist groups such as the Yeomanry Development Party (YDP) and Patriotic Myanmar Monks Network rallied in Yangon.
 On 8 February, a group of pro-military protesters rallied at Sule Pagoda.

 On 9 February, a group of pro-military instigators arrived at a protest site in Yangon in 15 unmarked vehicles, seeking to provoke violence.
 Many brandished large wooden clubs, and were otherwise indistinguishable from pro-democracy protesters.

 On 25 February, pro-military supporters marched through central Yangon.
 When they arrived at Sule Pagoda Road, where blockades were set up by the police force against peaceful protests, the police however removed the blockades and let them in.
 Afterwards some of pro-military protesters gathered at Yangon railway station and started marching.
 Civilians responded by banging pots and pans and crossing their wrists as symbols of resistance.
 Tensions arose when the pro-military supporters openly attacked bystanders, residents and anti-coup protestors using sharp objects, knives, heavy sticks and slingshots, wounding four people seriously in the head and the other eight in other parts of the body.
 Attacks were also directed against members of the press and cars.

 March

+Tarmwe Arrest and North Okkalpa Crackdown

+On 3 March 2021, more than 300 university students were arrested when they were marching along a main road.
+Police dispersed the march using tear gas and rubber bullets.
+They were released three weeks later, on 24 March.
+It was the day people staged the first silent strike.
+It was conjectured that the junta released the students intentionally on that day to discourage the relatives of the students from staying at home and participating in the silent strike.

+On the same day, there was a crackdown in North Okkalapa Township in Northern Yangon.
+It was reported that several people were killed and more were wounded.

+Death of Kyal Sin

+On March 3, 2021, Kyal Sin, a 19-year-old taekwondo instructor, was killed in Mandalay, Myanmar's second largest city, when the police dispersed the protestors.